mhannon58/326_Web_Programming_Project_Public_Upload/docs/ui-design/index.md

 ### Story 5: Going to history page
 ![Creating a post](images/story-5.png)<br>
 This page displays a history list of jobs that the user has done (the user can decide whether they want to post this on their history page), and a list of the jobs they have posted.
-Both of
+Both of these lists are similar to the list on the search page in that each element/row (an element represents a job) can be clicked on to redirect to a page that gives the full description of the job.

 ## HTML & CSS Mockup